atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ### Last Viewed

-Select the `Last Viewed` option from the user drop-down menu to see the history of your visited pages within the TreoCore system:
+Select the `Last Viewed` option from the user drop-down menu to see the history of your visited pages within the AtroCore system:

 ![Last viewed](../../_assets/user-interface/last-viewed.jpg)

 ### Clear Local Cache

-TreoCore is a single page application (SPA).
+AtroCore is a single page application (SPA).
 To improve the page loading time, it actively uses cache for content as well as for the user interface.

 If you want to be sure in getting the latest information and application functions, please use the `Clear Local Cache` option from the user drop-down menu: